RIP to the best book source in the world: Amazon resellers discover my #1 secret book source. A retrospective and obituary…

 - Hundreds of used DVDs.

-I noticed at a glance that over 80% of the books were a flat $5.
-I took one look, then turned around and walked away.
+All of the books were a flat $4.
+I took one look at these prices, then turned around and walked away.

 Most of you are probably thinking you would do the same.